-Dual screening is a process where two reviewers independently screen the search results making decisions about whether to include or exclude articles.
+Dual screening is a process where two reviewers independently screen the search results to make decisions about whether to include or exclude articles.
 Discrepancies are usually discussed before a final decision is made.
-Although this may take more time, the advantage is greater accuracy.123
+Although dual screening may take more time, several studies have documented its advantage.123

-The choice of whether to dual-screen or not should be discussed by the team.
-One study showed that single-reviewer abstract screening missed 13% of relevant studies, while dual-reviewer screening missed 3%.1 Another analysis found a total reviewer error rate (false inclusion and false exclusion) of 10.76%.2
+One study showed that single-reviewer abstract screening missed 13% of relevant studies, while dualreviewer screening missed only 3%.1 Another analysis found a total reviewer error rate (false inclusion and false exclusion) of 10.76%.2 The choice of whether to dual-screen or not should be discussed by the team.